na-na-hi/renget/archive/r4nhp.md

 Hoge, too prideful to admit her nervousness openly, lifts her chin and puts on a slight frown.
 Then she shakes her head and breaks eye contact to go digging in her satchel bag.
 Moments later she is unzipping a storage case for her camera body and a thermos-sized zoom lens to screw into it.

 Rikae gives Hoge a picture-perfect smile and pumps her head up and down in a single quick nod.
 "Good idea.
-There's bound to be shots worth taking as get change angles and get higher and higher."
-She reaches into the hidden pockets of her own overcomplicated dress to get the smaller, pink digital camera that she keeps on her person.
+There's bound to be shots worth taking as we change angles and get higher and higher."

+She reaches into the hidden pockets of her own over-complicated dress to get the smaller, pink digital camera that she keeps on her person.
 Doing so, she misses Hoge flicking her eyes left and right at the end of Rikae's statement.

 Hoge loops the camera strap several times around her forearm and disappears her eyes behind the camera and its viewfinder.
 Her breathing steadies while she points the camera out the window and surveils the scenes below.
 The lens mechanically whirs as she dials it in and out, rapidly refocusing, making the shutters speedily click through bursts of shots.